Genivia/ugrep-indexer/README.md

 | `-8` |               0 |            unch |
 | `-9` |               0 |            unch |

+One word of caution.
+There is always a tiny bit of overhead to check the indexes.
+This means that if all files are already cached in RAM, because files were searched or read recently, then indexing will not necesarily speed up search, obviously.
+In that case a non-indexed search might be faster.
+Furthermore, an index-based search has a longer start-up time.
+This start-up time increases when Unicode character classes and wildcards are used that must be converted to hash tables.

-To summarize, index-based search is most effective when searching a lot of files and when regex patterns aren't matching too much, i.e. we want to limit the use of unlimited repeats `*` and `+` and limit the use of Unicode character classes when possible.
+To summarize, index-based search is most effective when searching a lot of cold files and when regex patterns aren't matching too much, i.e. we want to limit the use of unlimited repeats `*` and `+` and limit the use of Unicode character classes when possible.
 This reduces the ugrep start-up time and limits the rate of false positive pattern matches (see Q&A below).

 Quick examples
 --------------